mdernovoi/data-analysis-platform/README.md

 ### Security

-- [ ] Add access control to the MLflow service (currently, no authentication is available)
-    - Idea: use nginx HTTP authentication.
 - [ ] Secure the ssh config of the dev-base environment container.
 - [ ] Hide the GitLab container registry behind the reverse proxy (currently, it is exposed due to compatibility issues).
     - Idea: Set server location in Minio.